Class-action suit seeks to bill China for coronavirus fallout: 'We want the court to make them pay'

 The suit also has the potential, according to its backers, to bring to light documents and other information about the coronavirus that China may still be withholding from other governments and health experts worldwide.

-This class-action suit is not the first one filed against China over the coronavirus, but it is the first serious complaint.
+This class-action suit is not the only one filed against China over the coronavirus, but it is the main serious complaint.
 The D.C.-based far-right organization Freedom Watch filed a $20 trillion suit in the U.S. District Court for the District of Columbia accusing the Chinese of creating the coronavirus as a bioweapon — an allegation that has been debunked.

 The Florida-based suit, however, seeks damages based on the Chinese government's negligence in containing the coronavirus after it first was transmitted from animals to humans, an allegation with a large amount of supporting evidence.